pedrofurtado/vagrant-ubuntu-workspace/README.md

 ## Installation

-The first step is to install the following softwares in your PC:
+Install the following softwares in your PC:

 - VirtualBox
 - Vagrant